OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_5103.rst

 - `Make some improvements in onehook CLI <https://github.com/OpenNebula/one/issues/4203>`__.
 - `Support hot disk resize in vCenter <https://github.com/OpenNebula/one/issues/1542>`__.
 - `Fix wrong usage data monitoring for CEPH <https://github.com/OpenNebula/one/issues/4249>`__.
+- `Add button to enable or disable an input in Sunstone <https://github.com/OpenNebula/one/issues/4276>`__.
+- `Add non interactive CLI user inputs <https://github.com/OpenNebula/one/issues/1368>`__.

 The following issues has been solved in 5.10.3:

-- `Fix NIC aliases when update VM template in Sunstone <https://github.com/OpenNebula/one/issues/4178>`__.
+- `Fix NIC aliases when update VM template in Sunstone. <https://github.com/OpenNebula/one/issues/4178>`__.
 - `Fix VM scheduler requirements <https://github.com/OpenNebula/one/issues/4177>`__.
 - `Fix clusters on Virtual Networks Templates in Sunsonte <https://github.com/OpenNebula/one/issues/4169>`__.
 - `Fix edit group dialog in Sunstone <https://github.com/OpenNebula/one/issues/4153>`__.